Skip to main content

 Chugach National Forest

 In 1980, Congress designated roughly two million acres along western Prince William Sound as the Nellie Juan-College Fiord Wilderness Study Area (WSA).
 This recognized the area’s exceptional beauty and remoteness and its possible future designation as federal wilderness.
-Until Congress determines the next step, the Forest Service is committed to preserving the area’s wilderness character to provide the public outstanding opportunities for solitude, primitive recreation, and inspiration in an undeveloped setting.
+Until Congress determines the next step, the Forest Service is committed to preserving the area’s wild character to provide the public with outstanding opportunities for solitude, primitive recreation, and inspiration in an undeveloped setting.

 Kootznoowoo Wilderness